jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 #### All linux
 Besides the packages mentioned below for Ubuntu and Fedora one needs a few R-packages to build JASP.
-Using the latest R you can run: `install.packages(c('renv', 'modules', 'remotes', 'rjson', 'jsonlite', 'Rcpp', 'ragg', 'systemfonts', 'pkgbuild'))`.
+Using the latest R you can run: `install.packages(c('gridGraphics', 'modules', 'pkgbuild', 'renv', 'remotes', 'jsonlite', 'rjson', 'Rcpp', 'ragg', 'systemfonts'))`.
 This will install all that is necessary to install the modules with the actual analyses.
+This ought to include at least all the dependencies of [jaspBase](https://github.com/jasp-stats/jaspBase/blob/master/DESCRIPTION).

 At certain points this may fail when it misses some kind of header or something.
 For instance, an R-package might need `#include <png.h>` or something.
 In this example you should install the Fedora-package `libpng-devel` or the Ubuntu-package `libpng-dev`.
 In other cases you should figure out which development distribution-package you would need on the linux-distribution you're running and install that.
 This will probably also happen while you are building JASP and `renv` is collecting and building all the required pkgs for each module, so the same response is warranted.

 Besides this we use [ReadStat](https://github.com/WizardMac/ReadStat) to read a variety of data-formats into JASP.
 This is however not available as a package on (most) linuxes.
 Instead you can either build it yourself like: